scalar-labs/scalardb/.github/pull_request_template.md

 >
 > For example:
 >
-> Added validation for the consensus commit mutation operation.
+> Added validation for the Consensus Commit mutation operation.